-There may be nothing more critical to your financial future than setting a strong financial foundation.
-However, if you’ve been on social media and ventured into the finance space, you’ve probably seen a few stories about overnight millionaires.
+Nothing may be more critical to your financial future than a strong financial foundation.
+However, if you’ve been on social media and ventured into finance, you’ve probably seen a few stories about overnight millionaires.

-These people may have gotten rich from getting in on a cryptocurrency early or others that boast about how their online business is generating six figures per month.
+These people may have gotten rich from getting in on a cryptocurrency early, or others boast about how their online business generates six figures per month.
 I’m not saying there aren’t true stories of people that have been successful in these spaces.
-Though I am saying that by the time these trends make it to the mainstream, the money has likely been made.
+Though I am saying that the money has likely been made by the time these trends make it to the mainstream.
 That, or they are trying to sell you a product on the back end by giving the appearance of success.

-There is nothing wrong with taking some risk to build wealth.
+There is nothing wrong with taking some risks to build wealth.
 We all romanticize the individual that only spent $1,000 to build a six-figure business.
 Those situations are rare, though.
-The more likely scenario is that business will fail, and if the person hasn’t already established a strong financial foundation, they will be in big trouble.
-A financial plan built on risky investments, debt, margin, or any other speculative position stands a could chance to collapse at some point if the economy takes a turn.
+The more likely scenario is that businesses will fail, and if the person hasn’t already established a strong financial foundation, they will be in big trouble.
+A financial plan built on risky investments, debt, margin, or any other speculative position could collapse at some point if the economy takes a turn.

 The Importance of A Strong Financial Foundation